 Noranda Income Fund Announces Unitholder Approval of Acquisition by Glencore

-/EIN News/ -- TORONTO, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Noranda Income Fund (TSX: NIF.UN) (the “Fund”) today announced that the Fund’s unitholders have approved the proposed arrangement (the “Arrangement”) pursuant to which all of the Fund's issued and outstanding priority units would be acquired by Glencore Canada Corporation for $1.98 per priority unit in cash.
+TORONTO, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Noranda Income Fund NIF (the "Fund") today announced that the Fund's unitholders have approved the proposed arrangement (the "Arrangement") pursuant to which all of the Fund's issued and outstanding priority units would be acquired by Glencore Canada Corporation for $1.98 per priority unit in cash.

 At a special meeting of Fund unitholders held earlier today, the Arrangement was approved by 87.28% of the votes cast by all unitholders and by 80.71% of the votes cast by holders of the Fund's priority units after excluding the votes from priority unitholders whose votes are required to be excluded pursuant to applicable securities law for purposes of the Arrangement.